temporalio/documentation/blog/2020-11-06-temporal-transparency-9.md

 ### Context

 Temporal is a highly critical system for many businesses, so security is paramount.
-While commmunication is already encrypted with [TLS](https://docs.temporal.io/docs/configure-temporal-server/#tls), and you could always put Temporal behind a reverse proxy, one of our longest standing requests has been for an authentication/authorization layer for Temporal, in particular Temporal Web.
+Communication is already encrypted with [TLS](https://docs.temporal.io/docs/configure-temporal-server/#tls), and you could can put Temporal behind a reverse proxy.
+However, one of our longest standing requests has been for an authentication/authorization layer for Temporal.
-This is what we are tackling first, as it happens to also be necessary for [the upcoming Temporal Cloud](https://temporal.us17.list-manage.com/subscribe/post?u=2334a0f23e55fd1840613755d&id=bbbbd4709f) service offering.
+This is what we are tackling first, as it is also necessary for [the upcoming Temporal Cloud](https://temporal.us17.list-manage.com/subscribe/post?u=2334a0f23e55fd1840613755d&id=bbbbd4709f) service offering.

 It's not ready for release yet, but we'd like to share how we're shipping this major feature.
 We basically followed the classic converge/diverge pattern:

 ![image](https://user-images.githubusercontent.com/6764957/98401393-92855580-20a0-11eb-8098-0f331163c87a.png)

 - **Diverge**:
-  - **Collecting Requirements**: [Ryland](https://twitter.com/taillogs) had been meticulously collecting feedback from prospective users and customers for the past 6 months.
+  - **Collecting Requirements**: [Ryland](https://twitter.com/taillogs) had been meticulously collecting feedback from prospective customers for the past 6 months.
 Having this "CRM" (entirely done in Notion) ensured that we started with a strong idea of what our customers' most common requirements would be.
-For example, we determined that while many companies did use SAML and LDAP for authentication, virtually everyone used the OAuth/OpenID Connect (OIDC) open standard today ([more info on OAuth and OIDC here](https://developer.okta.com/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc)).
-We were also mindful that we ideally would develop a solution that would work for both the self-hosted open-source version of Temporal, and for the coming Temporal Cloud offering.
+For example, we realized that many companies use SAML and LDAP for authentication, but virtually everyone used the OAuth/OpenID Connect (OIDC) open standard ([more info on OAuth and OIDC here](https://developer.okta.com/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc)).
+We also wanted a solution that would work for both the self-hosted open-source version of Temporal, and for the coming Temporal Cloud offering.
   - **Comparable Research**: Sometimes customers don't tell you what they want.
-It can help to supplement customer research with comparable products to find ideas and perspectives we never considered.
-We did a broad search of peer tools, which offered an even broader range of options, including the controversial "[The Prometheus project takes the stance that server side security features are outside its scope]( https://www.robustperception.io/prometheus-security-authentication-authorization-and-encryption)".
-Our search also showed that a surprising number of tools offered Certificate Authority auth, which didn't feel like the developer experience we wanted to offer.
+It can help to supplement customer research with comparable products.
+This helps surface ideas and perspectives we never considered.
+We did a broad search of peer tools.
+This offered an even broader range of options, including the controversial "[The Prometheus project takes the stance that server side security features are outside its scope]( https://www.robustperception.io/prometheus-security-authentication-authorization-and-encryption)".
+Our search also showed that a surprising number of tools offered Certificate Authority auth.
 I was quite impressed by [the wide range of auth options offered by Grafana](https://grafana.com/docs/grafana/latest/auth/).
 - **Converge**:
   - **Narrowing Scope**: One of the most impactful things you can do to ship faster is to say no as much as possible during the design phase.
-    - [Maxim](https://www.linkedin.com/in/fateev/) suggested offering authentication within the `tctl` CLI as well, but it would have involved crossing language and client-server boundaries that would have added undue complexity.
+    - [Maxim](https://www.linkedin.com/in/fateev/) suggested offering authentication within the `tctl` CLI.
+However it would have involved crossing language and client-server boundaries that would have added undue complexity.
-    - [Sergey](https://dev.to/temporalio/why-i-joined-temporal-19dg) also had the retrospectively brilliant insight that most customers would demand OIDC Single Sign-On eventually.
-If we built our own username/password solution, (possible, since Temporal has a persistence layer) it would be a lot of effort and it wouldn't be used by enterprises anyway.
+    - [Sergey](https://dev.to/temporalio/why-i-joined-temporal-19dg) had the retrospectively brilliant insight that most customers would demand OIDC Single Sign-On eventually.
+If we built our own username/password solution, it would be a lot of effort and it wouldn't be used by enterprises anyway.
 We decided that we would go all in on OIDC Single Sign-On.
-    - Finally, we saw that Grafana had a wide range of OAuth options because they were incrementally adopted over the span of 4 years - we as a greenfield solution had the opportunity to leapfrog all that to benefit from their years of customer feedback.
+    - Finally, we saw that Grafana had a wide range of OAuth options because they were incrementally adopted over the span of 4 years.
+We, as a greenfield solution, had the opportunity to leapfrog all that.
   - **Researching Implementation**: Temporal Web is in Node.js, and the dominant authentication library has been [Passport.js](http://www.passportjs.org/) for years.
 After [confirming nothing had changed](https://twitter.com/swyx/status/1315754745412284416), we went with the obvious choice.
-In my research I had figured that we would pursue [Okta](http://www.passportjs.org/packages/passport-okta-oauth) and [Auth0](http://www.passportjs.org/packages/passport-auth0) integration first, but [Ruslan](https://www.linkedin.com/in/feedmeapples) found a [node-openid-client](https://github.com/panva/node-openid-client) that would fit our generic OAuth requirement found during the comparative research and scope definition phases :tada:
+In my research I had figured that we would pursue [Okta](http://www.passportjs.org/packages/passport-okta-oauth) and [Auth0](http://www.passportjs.org/packages/passport-auth0) integration first.
+But [Ruslan](https://www.linkedin.com/in/feedmeapples) found a [node-openid-client](https://github.com/panva/node-openid-client) that would fit our generic OAuth requirement found :tada:

 The process we envision will be as simple as providing your OAuth identity provider information in a config file (currently at `/server/config.yml`, both the location and the schema of this config are subject to change):